 Position and Orbit Determination has the task to model the current orbit and predict the position.
 It is also necessary to regularly verify the CubeSats position either by Ranging or Radar through ground infrastructure or autonomously by a GNSS-chip since there are a few environmental influences in LEO.

 If you are enticed by the tasks and responsibilities of ADCS, then visit us during our weekly meetings on Tuesdays starting at 5:00pm on our Discord server in the voice-channel cs_adcs.
-If you have any questions or suggestions, Hanjo, the leader of the ADCS subsection, is delighted to answer them.
+If you have any further questions, please feel free to contact the subsection leader of the ADCS team, Hanjo Schnellbächer.